sunshine144/Odd-frontier-hp-tracker/README.md

 # Odd Frontier Scorecard

-A web-based utility to help track player scores, hit points (HP), and game turns for the "Odd Frontier" game (or any similar tabletop/role-playing game).
+A web-based utility to help track player scores, hit points (HP), and game turns for the "Odd Frontier" trading card game.
 This tool provides a clean interface for managing player stats and viewing game history.

 ## Features